SJ - Accessibility Lead

 Tech: Figma, Accessibility

-- Initiated a roadmap for the European Accessibility Act / EAA
+🗺️ Initiated and developed the 2024-2025 European Accessibility Act / EAA roadmap

 Key insights: